-Mitosis is specifically designed to distribute chromosomes equally.
-Mitosis distributes exact copies of genetic material.
+Mitosis is specifically designed to distribute chromosomes equally (in an equal manner).
+Mitosis distributes exact (the same) copies of genetic material.
 The main function of mitosis is to increase the number of identical nuclei.
 When followed by cytokinesis, as it usually is, mitosis increases cell numbers.